Skip to main content

 Prior authorization costs you valuable time.

-Physicians complete an average of 45 prior authorizations per week.
-This administrative nightmare eats up roughly two business days (14 hours) of you and your staff’s time.* If an insurance plan covers a treatment that would benefit your patient, you shouldn’t have to waste time ensuring access to it.
+Physicians complete an average of 43 prior authorizations per week.
+This administrative nightmare eats up roughly one and a half business days (12 hours) of you and your staff’s time.* If an insurance plan covers a treatment that would benefit your patient, you shouldn’t have to waste time ensuring access to it.

 Prior authorization undermines your expertise.